Mohammedvaraliya/Data-Structures-and-Algorithms/Trees/Binary Tree/README.md

              /   \       /  \
             4      5    6     7

-    In preorder traversal, first, root node is visited, then left sub-tree and after that right sub-tree is visited.
-The process of preorder traversal can be represented as -
+    This technique follows the 'root left right' policy.
+It means that, first root node is visited after that the left subtree is traversed recursively, and finally, right subtree is recursively traversed.
+As the root node is traversed before (or pre) the left and right subtree, it is called preorder traversal.

+    So, in a preorder traversal, each node is visited before both of its subtrees.

-                              (root → left → right)
+                              (root -> left -> right)

     so, above preorder traversal output will be :
                                             1-2-4-5-3-6-7